How to Avoid Scams When Buying on Facebook Marketplace in Colombia

 ❓ Can I use Colombia Move if I only speak English?

 Yes.
 Colombia Move is a bilingual platform — you can search and post in English or Spanish, and the system shows results in both languages.
-Some sellers also respond in English, especially in Medellín and Bogotá.
+Some sellers also assist in English, especially in Medellín and Bogotá.

-Has this happened to you?
+Has something like this happened to you?

 Share your experience in the comments — someone else's story might be exactly the warning someone needs to avoid making the same mistake.
-And if you have questions about where to buy safely in Colombia or want to ask for recommendations, you can ask in the Colombia Move community at colombiamove.com/comunidad.
+And if you have doubts about where to buy safely in Colombia or want to ask for recommendations, you can ask in the Colombia Move community at colombiamove.com/comunidad.
 There are real people answering.

 Comments